Umbrella DNS Logs

 Note

-, the message Great!
-We successfully verified your Amazon S3 bucket
+After clicking Verify, the message Great!
+We successfully verified your Amazon S3 bucket must be displayed

 Note

-, the message We’re sending data to your S3 storage
+After clicking Save, the message We’re sending data to your S3 storage must be displayed

 Important